Contents

 Heat Loss in Cold Seasons.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the price.
-If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the rate.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.